awslabs/LibMLKEM/README.md

-# LibMLKEM - A new, formal reference implemenation of FIPS 203 ML-KEM
+# LibMLKEM - A new, formal reference implementation of FIPS 203 ML-KEM

-This library presents a new and formally verified implementation of FIPS 203 ML-KEM (the algorithm formerly known as Kyber), as specified in the 24th August 2023 Draft of FIPS 203.
+This library presents a new reference implementation of FIPS 203 ML-KEM (the algorithm formerly known as Kyber), as specified in the 24th August 2023 Draft of FIPS 203.